-The priorities used by the sudo front end, in order of decreasing severity, are: crit, err, warn, notice, diag, info, trace and debug.
+The following priorities are supported, in order of decreasing severity: crit, err, warn, notice, diag, info, trace and debug.
 Each priority, when specified, also includes all priorities higher than it.
 For example, a priority of notice would include debug messages logged at notice and higher.